jacklund/jacklund.github.io/_posts/2024-05-31-Why I Hate Go.md

 Then, I stumbled across Go.

 My first jump into Go was when we were using Hashicorp Consul at work - a good product, written, as is all Hashicorp stuff, in Go - and I came across something which seemed like a decent feature to add.
 I can't remember the exact details, this was a few years ago, but I remember that it involved, from what I could tell, adding two new fields to a struct.
-"That should be easy and forward-compatible" I thought.
+They were even "internal" fields, i.e. ones that didn't need to be exposed to the public API for the struct, so I figured I'd just add the code to initialize them in the initializer, have some of the methods change them as needs be, and we're done.

 What I didn't realize at the time, was that fields on structs were public by default.
-What this meant was, rather than having an initializer which hid the field details and which would make my job easier, the struct gets initialized "by hand", i.e., you set all the fields when you need to use it.
+What this meant was, rather than having an initializer which hid the field details, the struct gets initialized "by hand", i.e., you set all the fields when you need to use it.
 "Welp", I thought, "No big deal.
 I'll add the fields where they're needed, shouldn't be too many places".

 By the time I got to my twenty-fifth test file, I decided it really wasn't worth the time I was putting into it.

-Now, some might say that it was the Consul developer's fault for making those fields public, but, in my experience, if a language gives you a gun that's pointed at your foot, a lot of developers are going to just pull that trigger.
+Now, some might say that it was the Consul developer's fault for making those fields public, but, in my experience, developers will follow the defaults for a language, whether it makes sense or not.

-Since then, I've attempted to use Go to do things, always good to learn a new thing, and every single time, I've hated it, not because I couldn't get the project done with Go, but because using Go is such an unpleasant experience, especially for a programming language from this century.
+Since then, I've attempted to use Go to do other things - always good to learn a new thing - and every single time I've hated it, not because I couldn't get the project done with Go, but because using Go is such an unpleasant experience, especially for a programming language from this century.
 So, I've decided to stop complaining and actually put down in words what I hate so much about Go.

 ## The Name